William Li (oceanographer)

-William Li (李國為; born 1952) is a Canadian biological oceanographer who did research on marine picoplankton, marine macroecology, ocean surveys of plankton from measurements of flow cytometry, and detection of multi-annual ecological change in marine phytoplankton.
+William Li (李國為; born 1952) is a Canadian biological oceanographer known for his research on marine picoplankton, marine macroecology, ocean surveys of plankton from measurements of flow cytometry, and detection of multi-annual ecological change in marine phytoplankton.

 Early life and education

 Li was born in 1952 in British Hong Kong and became a citizen of Canada by naturalization in 1973.
 His paternal grandfather was Li Tse-fong.
 His maternal grandfather was O. K. Yui.
 His primary education was at Kuang Chi School in Manila, and at the Diocesan Boys’ School in Kowloon.
 His secondary education was at St. Paul’s Co-Educational College in Hong Kong, and at Lord Byng Secondary School in Vancouver.

 Li received his BSc. at the University of British Columbia where he studied under Timothy R. Parsons.
 He received his PhD at Dalhousie University where he studied under Robert O. Fournier and was influenced by Gordon Riley, amongst others.
 Li undertook postdoctoral training at the Bigelow Laboratory for Ocean Sciences under Ian Morris, and also at the Woods Hole Oceanographic Institution under Joel C. Goldman.